cfsworkload/mobileTelco/README.md

 - **Android Studio** - To install the app on an Android phone or run it in an Android emulator, install Android Studio from http://developer.android.com/sdk/index.html.
 - **Oracle Java 1.8** - To avoid versioning issues when creating adapters, the MobileFirst container is built with Oracle Java 8 and must be a higher version of Java that is used to build the adapters.
 Other versions of Java such as OpenJDK may also cause version incompatibility issues.
 - **Docker version 1.6 or higher** - Docker is required to create your MobileFirst server container as defined by a Dockerfile.
 See the [installation instructions](https://docs.docker.com/machine/install-machine/) to install Docker for your operating system.
-- **Eclipse Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
+- **[Eclipse](https://eclipse.org/downloads/) Luna v4.4.2 or higher** - Eclipse is needed to run a java application to upload hotspot data to the Cloudant Geo database.
+When installing Eclipse, select Eclipse IDE for Java EE Developers.

 ## Sign up and log into Bluemix and DevOps